Islands in the Sun: Surprise! They're in Wisconsin

 Madeline Island

 At 14 miles long and three miles wide, Madeline Island is the largest of the 22 islands that make up the Apostle Islands archipelago in Lake Superior.
-Madeline Island is the only one that’s developed, and La Pointe is the main village.
+The only of these islands that have been developed, there’s plenty to explore in La Pointe, the main village.

-To reach the island, board the Madeline Island Ferry in Bayfield to make the 25-minute ride to paradise or take a water taxi.
-While on the island, check out the Madeline Island Museum.
+To reach the island, board the Madeline Island Ferry in Bayfield to make the 25-minute ride to paradise.
+While on the island, be sure to check out the Madeline Island Museum.
 This state historic site is made up of four log structures including the only remaining building of the American Fur Company built at La Pointe in 1835.
 There’s also a free one-hour Madeline Island Walking Tour with local guides serving up fascinating tidbits on the history of the island.

-When you’re ready to call it a night, consider your options.
+When you’re ready to call it a night, this island offers many ways to stay.
 There are two campgrounds on the island – Big Bay State Park and Big Bay Town Park.
-There’s also the Inn on Madeline Island, a conglomeration of properties including rental homes, cottages, condominiums and hotel rooms.
-More information can be found at the Madeline Island Chamber of Commerce.
+There’s also the Inn on Madeline Island, a group of properties including rental homes, cottages, condominiums and hotel rooms.
+Find the perfect kind of stay for you and your group with help from the Madeline Island Chamber of Commerce.

 Turtle Flambeau Scenic Area - Iron County

-The islands of the Turtle Flambeau Flowage in the Northwoods give travelers an all-around outdoor experience without being too far from civilization.
-There are campsites scattered throughout the flowage, all accessible only by water, which usually means canoe or kayak.
+The islands of the Turtle Flambeau Flowage in Wisconsin’s Northwoods give travelers an immersive outdoor experience without having to travel far.
+Set up camp at sites scattered throughout the flowage, all accessible only by water, which usually means canoe or kayak.
 Most are non-reservable, so first come, first served.
 The shallower eastern side is a designated quiet area, with no motorboats allowed.
 Lake Bastine provides access to the sandbar islands by boat, and it’s also where many of the area’s resorts are located.

 Washington Island

-Head five miles off the northeast tip of the Door County Peninsula through the waters known as Porte des Mortes or Death’s Door (home to numerous sunken shipwrecks, thus the name) and you’ll land on Washington Island.
-At about 35 square miles, it’s the largest of the 30 islands sprinkled off the peninsula.
+Head five miles off the northeast tip of the Door County Peninsula through the waters known as Porte des Mortes or Death’s Door (home to numerous sunken shipwrecks) and you’ll land on Washington Island.
+At about 35 square miles, it’s the largest of the 30 islands sprinkled off the peninsula and one of the few open to the public.

 To tour the 100 miles of paved roads on the island, bring your vehicle and/or bikes via the Washington Island Ferry Line, which runs every half hour during high season.
-Check out the Island Clipper for a passenger excursion with a narrated crossing.
+For a narrated crossing that will teach you all about the area’s history, book a ride on the Island Clipper.

 Take your pick of lodging choices knowing there isn’t a chain in the bunch.
-Choose a bed & breakfast like Frog Hollow Farm B&B or from a number of resorts and inns on the island.
-More information about Washington Island is available at the Door County Chamber of Commerce.
+Choose a bed & breakfast like The Inn at Frog Hollow or from a number of resorts on the island.
+Find more information about Washington Island at the Destination Door County.

 Rock Island

 While you’re there, don’t miss Pottawatomie Lighthouse.
 Not only is it Wisconsin’s oldest lighthouse, it may also be the most unique, too.
-You can actually live in the lighthouse for a week at a time on the condition that you serve as a tour docent.
-The lighthouse enthusiasts are more than willing to put up with no electricity or running water for this unique volunteer opportunity.
+Volunteers live in the lighthouse for a week at a time on the condition that they serve as tour guides.
+Take a tour and climb to the lantern room for a breathtaking view of the island and beyond.

 Lower Wisconsin River Sandbars

 The 92 miles of the Lower Wisconsin River from the dam at Prairie du Sac to the confluence with the Mississippi River near Prairie du Chien is prime territory for sandbar islands.
-Canoeists, anglers, campers and other outdoor devotees consider this their warm-weather Mecca when water levels are low and sandbars are plentiful.
+Canoeists, anglers, campers and other outdoor devotees flock here when water levels are low and sandbars are plentiful.
 There are no rapids or falls on the lower river either, making it a good fit for beginners who like a leisurely paddle pace.
 For more information, take a look at the Lower Wisconsin State Riverway Board.

 Book a guided overnight tour with a local outfitter for the full experience.
-Wisconsin River Outings is one of the largest outfitters with several hundred canoes and several dozen kayaks, and they specialize in group outings.
-This stretch of river is protected — spin around 360 degrees and you’ll see no development, just tree lines, bluffs and probably some eagles.
+Wisconsin River Outings is one of the largest outfitters with several hundred canoes and several dozen kayaks, and they specialize in memorable group outings.
+This stretch of river is protected, so you can spin around 360 degrees and you’ll see no development, just tree lines, bluffs and likely a bald eagle or two.

 Can’t get enough of Wisconsin water?
 Check out the state’s ocean-like beaches.